BranislavGoga/convert-cad-formats-to-vertices/README.md

 # Build

+0. Build the OpenCascade package (https://github.com/BranislavGoga/OpenCascade) using Conan if yu do not have it in you local Conan repository.
+Follow the instructions in the repository GitHub.
 1. Clone the repository.
 2. Run the CMake, configure the build.
 3. Change directory to the CMake`s build directory.